n-demidov/fruit-bounty-game-server/README.md

 - `JDBC_DATABASE_USERNAME`
 - `JDBC_DATABASE_PASS`

-2. Set VK environment variables.
+2. Set `Facebook` environment variables.
+It's needed only for `Facebook` social network requests.
+You can skip this step or set dummy/random values if you don't log in via `Facebook`:
+- `FACEBOOK_APP_ID` (E.g. `554726609114367` - my dev test appId)

+3. Set `vk.com` (`VK`) environment variables.
 It's needed only for `vk.com` social network requests.
- You can skip this step or set dummy/random values if you don't use VK:
+You can skip this step or set dummy/random values if you don't log in via `vk.com`:
 - `VK_APP_ID`
 - `VK_ACCESS_TOKEN`
 - `VK_SECRET_KEY`

-3. Run Spring Boot application.
-And open the game on [http://localhost:5000/fb-app](http://localhost:5000/fb-app)
+4. Run Spring Boot application.
+And open the game on [http://localhost:5000/fb-app](http://localhost:5000/fb-app) for `Facebook`.
+Or open [http://localhost:5000/vk-app](http://localhost:5000/vk-app) for `vk.com`.

 You can change the port by set `PORT` environment variable or edit it in `application.yml` file.
-By default the port is `5000`.
+By default, the port is `5000`.

 Note: you can use Docker to run local PosgreSQL instance:
 1. Pull image [https://hub.docker.com/_/postgres/](https://hub.docker.com/_/postgres/)